Bernhard Ditlef von Staffeldt: Military career

-When war broke out against the United Kingdom in 1800, Staffeldt received command of the brigade that would cover Fredriksvern against an English invasion.
+When war broke out against the United Kingdom in 1801, Staffeldt received command of the brigade that would cover Fredriksvern against a British invasion.
 But since the war against Britain in the first phase calmed down after the battle of Copenhagen, Staffeldt and his Jäger Corps was transferred back to Kongsvinger, where he for a while became provisional commander on Kongsvinger Fortress.
 He also received command over Ullensaker light infantry battalion and the southern skier battalion.
 In 1803 he was promoted to colonel.

 When the war with the United Kingdom broke out again in 1807 after the bombardment of Copenhagen, Staffeldt was located in Holstein.
-But he was quickly sent to Altona to confiscate English property, and later to Sjælland where he was commissioned to reorganize the coastal defense.
+But he was quickly sent to Altona to confiscate British-owned property, and later to Sjælland where he was commissioned to reorganize the coastal defense.

 The following winter he returned to Norway and took command over the brigade assembled at Hedrum, and when Denmark–Norway declared war against Sweden in the spring of 1808, he received commanded the Norwegian left wing brigade, which was to defend the border crossings from Elverum towards Kongsvinger with about 1,300 men.
 The Swedish western army's right wing under Colonel Carl Pontus Gahn, who had orders to advance to Glomma from northern Värmland, therefore met Staffeldt's forces as they moved across the border on 24 April, and were surrounded and forced to surrender at Trangen.
 After this victory, Staffeldt could concentrate most of his troops around Kongsvinger against Gustaf Mauritz Armfelt's advance.
 Here he was again given the post as commander of the fortress at the same time as his brigade was reinforced.
 The fighting that followed led to varying success, but the Swedes retreated back across the border in early June 1808.
 Staffeldt's and his brigade attracted much attention during this war, and won great acclaim.
 This was reflected by Staffeldt's promotion to major general and the appointment to Commander of Dannebrog in 1809.